edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

 For an explanation of the architecture, see the [User Guide](UserGuide.md#how-it-works).

 ## Dependencies
-The software has dependencies, including Git, Docker, Docker Compose, and assorted tools (e.g., curl).
+The software has dependencies, including Git, Docker, Docker Compose, and assorted tools.
 Follow the instructions below to install any dependency that is not already installed.

 ### Install Git
 Install Git from the official repository as documented on the [Git SCM](https://git-scm.com/download/linux) site.